 Back when malls and department stores reigned supreme, online shopping — now a bad habit encouraged by the Instagram algorithm — existed only as a revolutionary idea.
 But as everyone flocked to the internet, companies rushed to meet the demand.
 The downside to the new, digital consumer experience?
 Encryption and firewalls weren’t a given, opening the door to tech-savvy cybercriminals and credit fraud in the early ‘aughts.

-Visa, the first of the major credit card companies to introduce security standards for online payments, implemented the Cardholder Information Security Program (CISP) in 2001 as a response to new online threats.
-American Express, MasterCard, and Discover followed.
-But as they independently rolled out their own security programs, merchants found widespread compliance difficult, while data breaches became increasingly consequential.
+Visa, the first of the major credit card companies to introduce security standards for online payments, implemented the Cardholder Information Security Program (CISP) in 2001 to help prevent access to cardholder data as a response to new online threats.
+Other major credit card issuers such as American Express, MasterCard, and Discover soon followed.
+But as they independently rolled out their own security programs, merchants found widespread compliance difficult, while data breaches and phishing attacks became increasingly consequential.
 After seeing the lack of cohesion, the major payment card brands collaborated to bring us The Payment Card Industry Data Security Standard (PCI DSS) in September 2006.

 What You Need to Know About PCI DSS: